PrintM3D/Micro-Docs/technical-support/how-to-guide-micro-fan-replacement.md

 ![](../.gitbook/assets/F11.png)

-Remove print head from printer
+Remove print head from printer.

 1. One side of the X Rods will be glued to the sliders, one side will not.
 Hold the slider in one hand, and the X Rack in the other.